mtarcinalli/LREC-Extraction-of-Aspect-Terms/README.md

 ## Contact

-Feel free to email your questions or comments to issues or to [Mateus Machado](mailto:mateusmachado@usp.br)
+Feel free to email your questions or comments to [Mateus Machado](mailto:mateusmachado@usp.br)